AndrewAnnex/pybedforms/README.md

 <img src="https://github.com/zsylvester/pybedfroms/blob/master/pybedforms_block_diagram.png" width="500">

-You can alos extract a "core" from the model and visualize it in 3D:
+You can also extract a "core" from the model and visualize it in 3D:

 <img src="https://github.com/zsylvester/pybedfroms/blob/master/pybedforms_core.png" width="100">